j9t/little-books/manuscript/html-css-frameworks.md

 <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.1/css/bootstrap.min.css">
 ```

-Now that we compared frameworks to fully functional pattern libraries, here’s another view.
-Frameworks can also be seen as just the style sheets and scripts they are, and external frameworks as _shared_ style sheets and scripts that get lifted to a higher status.
+Just as we compared frameworks to fully functional pattern libraries, here’s another view.
+Frameworks can also be seen as the style sheets and scripts they are, and external frameworks as _shared_ style sheets and scripts that get lifted to a higher status.
 We could indeed pick any style sheet or script or both and declare it a framework!

 The implications of this second insight are far-reaching.
 Although rather trivial, it’s one of the keys to understanding frameworks.
 We’ll keep the term “framework” to use common industry language but will at times look at the idea of elevated style sheets and scripts for guidance.